ReoLanguage/Reo/docs/syntax.rst

 Components and interfaces
 -------------------------

 Reo programs consist of *components* that interact via shared *nodes*.
-Something that does not hurt!
 Each component has access to a given set of nodes, called its *interface*.
 To distinguish them from other nodes, the nodes that comprise the interface of a component are also called its *ports*.
 An atomic component uses each of its ports either for input or for output, but not both.